sidebar hamburger menu

 If you are using IP-based license, nothing else required to be done.
 If you are using key-based license, run:

-KEY is the registration key code string provided when you sign up for purchase or trial of the product.
+Where KEY is the registration key code string provided when you signed up for a trial or pruchased the product.

-You can easily automate KernelCare deployment with Ansible, Puppet, Chef or other automation tools.
+You can easily automate KernelCare deployment with Ansible, Puppet, Chef or other orchestration tools.
 Here are the steps that may be automated:

 4. Register KernelCare with either license key or IP-based license.